fawnliu/VGSD/README.md

 ### Training
 1. Please inference the reflection maps for the glass regions in the training dataset (192 videos) from [SIRR](https://github.com/zdlarr/Location-aware-SIRR).
 2. Download backbone weights from the [resnext_101_32x4d.pth](https://github.com/fawnliu/VGSD/releases/download/1.0/resnext_101_32x4d.pth) and run `train.py` to train the model.

+### Acknowledgement

+This responsibility is based on the following repositories: [GSD](https://jiaying.link/cvpr2021-gsd/code.zip), [BiFormer](https://github.com/rayleizhu/BiFormer), [SIRR](https://github.com/zdlarr/Location-aware-SIRR).
+Thanks to the authors for their excellent work.

 ### Contact